-The DRS supports students to resolve complaints with their education provider.
+The International Student Contract Dispute Resolution Scheme Rules 2016 is legislation that supports students to resolve complaints with their education provider.

 School Bridge

 School Bridge is used as a Student Portal.
 We will ask you to download this to access your timetable, notices and reports.
 We will give you the log in details during your orientation.